-Student age Approval requirements 15 years old or older Work experience agreement form or VWP application form can be approved by a responsible person assigned by the school principal.
+Student age Approval requirements Work experience agreement form or VWP application form can be approve a responsible person assigned by the school principal.
 14 years old Only if the placement aligns with an educational outcome and the student demonstrates the maturity and competence required to perform safely in the workplace.
 Only the school principal can approve the placement and must sign the work experience agreement form or VWP application form.
 Under 14 years old Not permitted to undertake industry placements.